LLC Protection Explained: What Does an LLC Protect You From?

 Personal liability means that creditors of the business may take the owners' funds and possessions to satisfy outstanding business debts.

-Is a Member of an LLC Personally Liable?
+Is the Owner of an LLC Personally Liable?

-Most states with LLCs treat the LLC owner is not personally liable for any wrongdoing that their employees or co-owners of the LLC do.
+Whether the owner of an LLC is liable depends on the state.
+Most states treat the LLC owner as not personally responsible for any wrongdoing their employees or co-owners do.

-This means there would be no personal assets used to cover any business-related debts, including lawsuits pursued by customers or vendors, fines issued by the state regulators, etc.
+This means no personal assets would be used to cover any business-related debts, including lawsuits pursued by customers or vendors, fines issued by state regulators, etc.

 Texas protects members from personal liability better than most other states.
 If you are concerned about this for your business, you should consult with a member of your team who has experience with LLCs in your state.

-A knowledgeable source will provide you with the proper guidance for putting together your LLC and understanding your legal obligations.
+A knowledgeable source will provide the proper guidance for assembling your LLC and understanding your legal obligations.

 In most cases, members of an LLC are not personally liable.
-There are some exceptions for specific situations, such as when a member is responsible for reporting or paying withholding taxes.
+Some exceptions exist for specific situations, such as when a member is responsible for reporting or paying withholding taxes.

 Even in these cases, the legal burden of proof is typically very high.